 Even with that preparation, however, I still don’t go too terribly deep into things like Greek gods until the later years when they’re more adept at discussing worldview in history and literature.

 I am not much of an arts and crafts person, but my kids love it so I try. 😉 In addition to the activities book from BiblioPlan I mentioned above, below are some resources we’ve enjoyed:

 - Masterpiece Society Art – Includes seasonal art projects, drawing lessons, artist studies, and more.
-You can find out more here: Individual Courses or Membership (this is what we have – it includes all the courses).
 Find out more about how we use it.